rrocharoberto/fields-data/README.md

 `mvn clean install`

+This command will run the unit and integration tests.

 ## Create the backend Docker image `backend-fields`

 In order to build the Docker image of Spring application, execute the following command inside the `field-backend` directory: